rust-lang/book/nostarch/appendix-a-new-section.md

 }
 ```

 This code will compile without any errors.
-Note the `r#` prefix on both the
+Note the `r#` prefix on the function
-function name in its definition as well as where the function is called in
+name in its definition as well as where the function is called in `main`.
-`main`.

 Raw identifiers allow you to use any word you choose as an identifier, even if
 that word happens to be a reserved keyword.
 In addition, raw identifiers allow
 you to use libraries written in a different Rust edition than your crate uses.
-For example, `try` is not a keyword in the 2015 edition but is in the 2018
+For example, `try` isn’t a keyword in the 2015 edition but is in the 2018
 edition.
-If you depend on a library that is written using the 2015 edition and
+If you depend on a library that’s written using the 2015 edition and
-has a `try` function, to call that function from your 2018 edition code, you’ll
-need to use the raw identifier syntax, `r#try` in this case.
-See Appendix
+has a `try` function, you’ll need to use the raw identifier syntax, `r#try` in
+this case, to call that function from your 2018 edition code.
+See Appendix E
-E for more information on editions.
+for more information on editions.